RoysHaynes/lab7-mvc-crud/README.md

 6. Provide intuitive UI with edit/delete buttons for user messages and confirmation dialogs for destructive actions.
 7. Maintain clean, semantic HTML and CSS from Lab 6, with modular JavaScript code.
 8. Demonstrate development progression through incremental Git commits.
-9. Be published to Netlify or Cloudflare with a complete README.

 ## Repository Structure
 lab7-mvc-crud/